Particular/docs.particular.net/persistence/nhibernate/index.md

 snippet: CommonNHibernateConfiguration

 WARNING: When using the per-concern API to enable the NHibernate persistence, the `UseConfiguration` method still applies to the common configuration, not the specific concern being enabled.
-The following code will set up NHibernate persistence only for `GatewayDeduplication` concern but will override the default configuration **for all the concerns**.
+The following code will set up NHibernate persistence only for `Subscriptions` concern but will override the default configuration **for all the concerns**.

 snippet: CustomCommonNhibernateConfigurationWarning